Trump Claims, Falsely, That His Daughter Ivanka Has Created ‘Millions’ Of Jobs

-President Trump, even many of his supporters would admit, had a tendency to exaggerate.
-But not usually by a matter of millions.
+President Trump, even many of his supporters would admit, has a tendency to exaggerate, but not usually by a matter of millions.

-The president, speaking to a group of governors at the White House Monday, claimed that his daugther, Ivanka Trump, has created “millions” of jobs.
+The president, speaking to a group of governors at the White House Monday, claimed that his daughter, Ivanka Trump, has created “millions” of jobs.

 “My daughter has created millions of jobs, I don’t know if anyone knows that, but she’s created millions of jobs,” the president said at the meeting, as filmed by C-SPAN.
 After the comment, many in the room were heard applauding.